wenjie2wang/splines2/README.md

 # splines2

-The R package **splines2** is now a complementary package on splines providing functions constructing B-splines, monotone splines (M-splines) and its integral (I-splines), convex splines (C-splines), and integral of B-splines.
+The R package **splines2** is a complementary package on splines providing functions constructing B-splines, monotone splines (M-splines) and its integral (I-splines), convex splines (C-splines), and integral of B-splines.
 Piecewise constant basis of degree zero is allowed for B-spline and M-spline basis.